 You moved from Ukraine to the UK when you were young, do you think you would have still got into dancing if you would have stayed in Ukraine?

-There is no doubt that I would be still dancing if I was living in Ukraine as it’s something that I am very passionate about.
+There is no doubt that I would still be dancing if I was living in Ukraine as it’s something that I am very passionate about.

 If you weren’t dancing what do you think you would be doing?